SEKOIA-IO/documentation/docs/xdr/usecases/playbook/implement_blocklist.md

 > To create your API Key, follow this [documentation](../../../getting_started/manage_api_keys.md).

+## Create your IOC Collection

+Our recommandation is to create a dedicated IOC Collection per artifact type (IP addres, domain, URL...) to serve as a blocklist as it will be easier to maintain in time.
+You can follow this [documentation](../../../cti/features/consume/ioccollections.md) to create a new IOC Collection - no need to import data into it at this point.

+Once the IOC Collection is created, go back to the `IOC Collections` page, use the three dots next to the newly created IOC Collection and select `Copy Feed ID`.
+Keep this value safe for later use.

 ## Create your playbook

 Playbook templates were created to ease the process of setting up the playbooks to send the notifications to Slack or Teams.